1500

 Diego Hurtado da Mendoza, Span. poet and statesman, d. (b.
 1503)

-Johann Fischart: "Geschichtsklitterung," Ger. adaptation of Rabelais' "Gargantua"
+Johann Fischart: "Geschichtsklitterung," Ger. adaptation of Rabelais'

 "Gammer Gurton's Needle," early Eng. farce, author unknown